Certora/Documentation/docs/gambit/gambit.md

 In addition to the mutated source files, Gambit also produces a JSON report of the mutants produced, which can be found in `out/results.json`.
 The source is [publicly available](https://github.com/Certora/gambit).
 **Note that we currently only support MacOS and Linux.
-We have not tested on Windows machines. **
+Windows platform is currently unsupported. **

 ## Installing Gambit
 - Gambit is implemented in Rust, which you can download [here](https://www.rust-lang.org/tools/install).